-Packing of spheres in 2 dimension
+Packing of Spheres in 2 dimension

 These triangular voids in hexagonal packing are shown in two orientations.
-We can see that in one row, the apex of the triangle points in an upward direction and in the other row it points in the downward direction.
+We can see that in one row, the apex of the triangle points in an upward direction and in the other row it points in a downward direction.

-In the three-dimensional structure, both in ccp and hcp close packing in solids, about 26% of total space is vacant and is not covered by spheres.
+In the three-dimensional structure, both in CCP and HCP close packing in solids, about 26% of total space is vacant and is not covered by spheres.
 These empty spaces are known as the interstitial voids, interstices or holes.
 The above voids in solids depend on the number of spheres.

 There are two types of interstitial voids in a 3D structure:

-- Tetrahedral voids: In cubic close packed structure, spheres of the second layer lie above the triangular voids of the first layer.
+- Tetrahedral voids: In a cubic close packed structure, spheres of the second layer lie above the triangular voids of the first layer.
 Each sphere touches the three spheres of the first layer.
 By joining the centre of these four spheres, it forms a tetrahedron and the empty space left over by joining the centre of these spheres forms a tetrahedral void.